Human hair color: Blond hair

 Blond (sometimes blonde for women) hair ranges from pale white (platinum blond) to dark gold blond.
 Strawberry blond, a mixture of blond and red hair, is a much rarer type containing the most pheomelanin.
 Blond hair can have almost any proportion of pheomelanin and eumelanin, but has only small amounts of both.
 More pheomelanin creates a more golden or strawberry blond color, and more eumelanin creates an ash or sandy blond color.
-Blond hair is most commonly found in Northern and Northeastern Europeans and their descendants but can be found spread around most of Europe.
+Blond hair is most commonly found in Northern and Northeastern Europeans and their descendants but can be found spread around most of Europe and also among West Asians and North Africans at lower frequencies.
 Studies in 2012 showed that naturally blond hair of Melanesians is caused by a recessive mutation in tyrosinase-related protein 1 (TYRP1).
 In the Solomon Islands, 26% of the population carry the gene; however, it is absent outside of Oceania.

 Gray and white hair

 Gray or white hair is not caused by a true gray or white pigment, but is due to a lack of pigmentation and melanin.
 The clear hairs appear as gray or white because of the way light is reflected from the hairs.
 Gray hair color typically occurs naturally as people age (see aging or achromotrichia below).

-In some cases, gray hair may be caused by thyroid deficiencies, Waardenburg syndrome or a vitamin B12 deficiency.
-At some point in the human life cycle, cells that are located in the base of the hair's follicles slow, and eventually stop producing pigment.
-Piebaldism is a rare autosomal dominant disorder of melanocyte development, which may cause a congenital white forelock.

-Europeans often begin to grow gray hairs in their mid-30s while Asians begin graying in their late 30s, but most Africans retain their original hair color until their mid-40s.

-Permanently white hair starting in childhood can be genetically inherited, but unlike albinism, there are no negative medical implications.
-The trait follows X-linked recessive inheritance, and so is more common in men, and women can be carriers without being affected.

-Graying is a gradual process; according to a study by L'Oreal, overall, of those between 45 and 65 years old, 74% had some gray hair, covering an average of 27% of their head, and approximately 1 in 10 people had no gray hairs even after the age of 60.

 Marie Antoinette syndrome is a proposed phenomenon in which sudden whitening is caused by stress.
 It has been found that some hairs can become colored again when stress is reduced.